THE CLIMATE CRISIS

 Affected by the triple disaster of March 2011, Fukushima Prefecture is pegging its future on a shift to renewable energy.
 Local communities, however, are calling for caution

-Sitting silently among the rolling pastures, rice paddies and lush forests of the idyllic village of Otama are rows upon rows of photovoltaic solar panels — vast swaths of dark gray injecting dissonance into the postcard-like landscape local residents pride themselves on.
+Sitting silently among the rolling pastures, rice paddies and lush forests of this idyllic village are rows upon rows of photovoltaic solar panels — vast swaths of dark gray injecting dissonance into the postcard-like landscape local residents pride themselves on.

 These solar farms began sprouting in the aftermath of the powerful March 11, 2011, earthquake and tsunami that triggered meltdowns at the Fukushima No. 1 nuclear power plant located some 60 kilometers east of Otama, a rural community of 8,700 and member of a nonprofit association called The Most Beautiful Villages of Japan.

-The rapid installation of the photovoltaic cells, however, has troubled villagers concerned over the aesthetic damage they inflict on the landscape, and illustrates some of the challenges the nation faces as it struggles to remain competitive in a global market more concerned than ever about greenhouse gas emissions.
+The rapid installation of the photovoltaic cells, however, have perplexed villagers concerned over the aesthetic damage they inflict on the landscape, and offers a look into some of the challenges the nation faces as it struggles to remain competitive in a global market more concerned than ever about greenhouse gas emissions.

 “We’re not banning solar energy.
 In fact, we offer subsidies to households willing to install solar panels on their roofs,” Takeda says.
 “We’re just asking developers to be responsible for what they build and work with residents to ensure it won’t be a burden for the village in the long run.
 There have been cases in the past where the management of solar projects changed hands to the point where we had difficulty keeping track of who was overseeing what.”